korningf/arch-ops/cloud-observability-telemetry.md

 The Data Science revolution now allowed new Observability Dashboards to render sophisticated graphs, like directed graphs, edge diagrams, and to run analytics including clustering, regression, prediction and inference.
 The advent of AI / ML has great potential in identifying base patterns and isolating anomalies, quite useful for security, for example in intrusion detection, as well as for operations budgeting, for example in peak, trough, normal and surge capacity planning.

 This is where we are, the attempted synergy to bind these ideas, stacks, and suites into a Unified Dashboard to monitor and manage cloud health.

 Note describing this as a Unified Dashboard is a bit of a unicorn: there is considerable overlap between competing frameworks and their components, and collaborating sub-components are often competing tools or frameworks in their own right.
 Rather than dashboards, these are frameworks with complex Tool Stacks, with some components open-source and some commercial, and most sub-components can be mixed-and matched.

 For example, alongside the canonical Elastic ELK stack with ElasticSearch, LogStash, and Kibana, there is an EFK stack substituting Fluentd for LogStash.
-Prometheus can be wired pretty much everywhere, as can Fluentd or Statsd, tons of vendors use OpenTelemetry, and most integrated dashboards like Grafana have adapters to ingest data from just about all the other ones.
+Prometheus can be wired pretty much everywhere, as can Fluentd or Statsd, almost all vendors speak OpenTelemetry, and most integrated dashboards like Grafana have adapters to ingest data from just about all the other ones.
 Integration is the name of the game, with the trade-off of using a Custom Stack instead of a vanilla Vendor Stack being more customer Systems Integration work.

 ## 1.3.
 Hosting and Pricing Models